xhamera1/Programowanie-Zaawansowane-2/README.md

 ## Lab 08: SQLite

 This lab focuses on SQLite database interaction in C#. **The main objective was to develop a program to load data from a CSV file into an SQLite table, automatically creating the table structure based on CSV content, and then displaying the data.** Tasks included CSV parsing, data type inference, dynamic table creation, and data population/querying.

+## Lab 09: Basics of ASP.NET Core MVC - Controllers and Views

+This lab introduces the fundamentals of building web applications using ASP.NET Core MVC, focusing on controllers and views.
+It covers user authentication through session management and interaction with an SQLite database. **The primary goal was to understand controllers, views, session management for user authentication, and interaction with an SQLite database, including storing hashed passwords using MD5**.
+Key tasks involved creating login/logout functionality, managing user sessions, restricting access based on login status, and performing data operations with SQLite.